Colored Pencil Sharpeners

 The biggest bang for your buck is the German-made KUM sharpeners.
 There are a few varieties but this little metal guy is a workhorse.
 You can find them anywhere you see fine art supplies.

-Kum Sharpener If you have any 2-hole sharpeners and use just one side of this sharpener you can save a little cash by switching the blades to the size you use most often
+Kum Sharpener If you have any 2-hole sharpeners and use just one side of this sharpener you can save a little cash by switching the blades to the size you use most often.
+Click to Order Amazon US, Europe UK or Canada at Blicks Art Supply

 Staedtler Pencil Sharpeners

 Staedtler double hole colored pencil sharpener – a great tip shared by Peta Hewitt in one of her videos is to get double duty out of these types of sharpeners.
-You mostly use the smaller hole so when that blade starts to get dull, simply switch the blades.
+You mainly use the smaller hole so when that blade starts to get dull, simply switch the blades.
 That way you get double the amount of use out of the sharpener.
 That would work with the Kum Sharpeners as well.
+BLICKS Art Supply

 Prismacolor Pencil Sharpener – works well on… you guessed it Prismacolor Colored Pencils.
-For the life of me I can’t get this to open so I can empty it so it’s not one I use at all.
-The Kum brand works just as well.
+For the life of me I can’t get this to open so I can’t empty it… it’s not one I use at all.
+The Kum brand works just as

 Prismacolor Sharpener + two blending pencils